forcedotcom/sfdx-core/MIGRATING_V2-V3.md

 ### What

 In v2, an auth file would be created for each org that was authenticated.
 Over time, non-auth data was stored in those file and other files were created to provide additional information, like user mappings.
 In v3, all this information is stored in a single file, `sf.json`.
+This file also contains all aliases.

 - Removed `AuthInfoConfig`
 - Removed `AuthInfo.listAllAuthFiles`
+- Removed `Aliases`

 ### Why